 If there’s one habit you take away from this list, this might be the most important and easily maintained!
 Over time, as we earn more, we become subject to a “lifestyle creep”.
 Meaning, as our earnings grow, our lifestyle expenditures grow as well.
 For the sake of argument, if you were never to increase long-term investments/savings, and spend the increase in earnings every year to improve your lifestyle, you’d fall far behind on your goal of becoming financially independent.
 To catch up you’d have to save significantly more in actual dollars than you would have if you had just invested the money and used compounding and time to assist you.

 In order to avoid “lifestyle creep”, always pay yourself first.
 If you receive a raise of 3% on average every year, increase your savings and investments by 2%.
 Use the additional 1% for new lifestyle expenses.
 If you receive a large bonus or some sort of equity compensation, set aside a large chunk first, before enjoying the rest.
-Making it a habit to always set aside money for your future self will put you in position to become financially independent sooner.
+Making it a habit to always set aside money for your future self will put you in a position to become financially independent sooner.

 4. Avoid Keeping Up With the Joneses

 Social media has done a fantastic job of bringing people together regardless of distance.
-Sharing pictures, videos, and providing updates on your life are all a great way to stay in touch with people whom you might otherwise not have.
+Sharing pictures, videos, and providing updates on your life are all a great ways to stay in touch with people whom you might otherwise not have.
 Yet, it clearly also has its drawbacks.

 What’s important is not to get caught up in the NEED to do all these things.
 It all ties back to priorities and goal setting.
 There has to be a balance between what you’re willing to spend money on today and what you want to achieve in the future.
 The more you set aside today, the greater impact it will have in the future with the added time and compounding.
-You by no means should restrict yourself from taking vacations or enjoying your hard earned money today, however, don’t let the Joneses make you think you HAVE to be doing these things.
+You by no means should restrict yourself from taking vacations or enjoying your hard-earned money today, however, don’t let the Joneses make you think you HAVE to be doing these things.
 Especially if it’s not something that actually makes you happier or adds value to YOUR life.
 For all you know, they could be drowning themselves in debt.

 5. Avoid Consumer Debt